 One of Dan’s recent posts was entitled, The Purity Of Enjoying Art Detached From The Artist.
-Please visit the link to read it.
+Would you please visit the link to read it?
 Dan put this question at the end.

 How do you feel about your favourite art, whether it be music, photography, or any other medium?

 From my dad, I learned the joy of listening to the entire record album.
-Dad loved his Hi-Fi, sometimes it seemed more than his kids, and preferred listening through speakers.
+Dad loved his Hi-Fi; sometimes, it seemed more than his kids, and he preferred listening through speakers.
 His stereo was a Sunday morning alarm clock for us boys.

-While we enjoyed the music, Dad and I also enjoyed reading the record liner while discussing some of the technical aspects of the performance, the quality of the reproduction via his equipment, etc. but mostly appreciating the music and being in awe the creativity of the musician.
+While we enjoyed the music, Dad and I also enjoyed reading the record liner while discussing some of the technical aspects of the performance, the reproduction quality via his equipment, etc., but mostly appreciating the music and being in awe of the creativity of the musician.
 This is active listening.

 I have Apple’s music streaming service and Spotify and tried Tidal, and I think they’re great for background music at a party, etc. But it doesn’t give me the same feeling.
 It’s not satisfying.
 These are things I’ve only come to realise recently.

-So I have decent Open Air headphones from Grado which I use for listening to albums on Apple Music.
+So I have decent Open Air headphones from Grado, which I use for listening to albums on Apple Music.
 I’m building out a kit.
-Schitt Audio makes acclaimed headphone amps and DACs which I’m considering purchasing.
+Schiit Audio makes acclaimed headphone amps and DACs, which I’m considering purchasing.

 If we are having a cosy evening with a small group of close friends or family around a fire, we bring out the Highland single malt.
 Hosting a party for work colleagues?
 Lowlands blend.